elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

                               224.0.0.1

 From the above **tcpdump** I saw that the server responds on a random UDP port above 30,000.
-I actually found an Fedora forum that talked about this: &#8220;<a href="http://fedoraforum.org/forum/showthread.php?t=281540" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://fedoraforum.org/forum/showthread.php?t=281540']);">allowing xbmc to discover upnp mediatomb through iptables firewall</a>&#8220;.
+I actually found an Fedora forum that talked about this: "<a href="http://fedoraforum.org/forum/showthread.php?t=281540" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://fedoraforum.org/forum/showthread.php?t=281540']);">allowing xbmc to discover upnp mediatomb through iptables firewall</a>".
 From that forum:

 > I find that xbmc upnp client needs to receive a udp reply after broadcasting ssdp to search for upnp devices.
 How do I limit the reply udp port or let the firewall allow it without opening all the udp ports?
 >